In this world, we engage in many practices to satisfy a wide range of aspirations and needs.

 Act on the plan and make pivots accordingly

-At the end of the day, it simply won't cut it if we just say "we don't know what we want as a whole, and where we're going."
+Because at the end of the day, it simply won't cut it if we just say "we don't know what we want as a whole, and where we're going."
 That's why we're still here practicing our craft — so that we can continue to sustainabilize and improve.

 Better health, better finance, better community, better world